 5. Walk the Stuart Collection at UCSD

-The Stuart Collection is a group of 18 public art installations sprinkled throughout the UCSD campus.
+The Stuart Collection is a group of 18 public art installations sprinkled throughout the UCSD campus and is one of fourteen free things to do in La Jolla.
 An agreement formed back in 1982 essentially allows for the entire campus to be considered as sites for commissioned sculpture, and the collection has only continued to grow since then.
 With pieces ranging from a 23-foot high granite bear statue to a grove of talking trees, this collection is funky, unique, and definitely on the list of must-do activities in La Jolla.
 You can print out a map that shows where each piece is located on the Stuart Collection website.